enthought/codetools/docs/source/tut_multicontext.rst

     kinetic_energy = 0.5*mass*velocity**2
     work = simple_integral(thrust, displacement)

-with the app from the previous section example, then you would notice that the function simple_integral appears in the list of outputs.
-The reason the this function appears as an output is because as far as a namespace is concerned, defining a function is the same as assigning to a variable.
-Also note that the imports don't appear -- imported names are available in the ``fromimports`` trait of a Block and don't appear as outputs.
+We would discover that the function :func:`simple_integral` appears in the list of outputs.
+The reason that this function appears as an output is that, as far as a namespace is concerned, defining a function is the same as assigning to a variable.
+Also note that the imports *don't* appear --- imported names are available in the :attr:`fromimports` trait attribute of a Block and don't appear as outputs.

 So one solution to this problem is to always import functions.
-However there is a second problem: the variable ``t`` needs to be an array not a float, and we probably shouldn't have the user interacting with it directly anyway.
+However there is a second problem: the variable *t* needs to be an array, not a float, and we probably shouldn't have the user interacting with it directly anyway.
 So we need to solve the more general problem of which outputs should be displayed.

 There are several approaches to solving this problem, but perhaps the most elegant is to have the DataContext itself keep track.
-One way to achieve this is through the use of a MultiContext, which is a Context which contains a number of sub-contexts together with rules to decide which of these it should use for a particular variable.
-To an external viewer, the MultiContext appears just like a DataContext, but objects can kep references to particular sub-contexts which supply the information that they require.
+One way to achieve this is through the use of a MultiContext, which is a context that contains a number of subcontexts, together with rules to decide which of these it should use for a particular variable.
+To an external viewer, the MultiContext appears just like a DataContext, but objects can keep references to particular subcontexts that supply the information that they require.

 The subcontexts need to be able to tell the MultiContext which items they can accept, and which they do not wish to store.
-To do this they implement the IRestrictedContext interface, which simply means that they have to provide an :meth:`allows` method which should accept a key and value as input and return True if the Context wants the item.
-Regular DataContext objects implement the IRestrictedContext, deferring to their subcontext if it is a DataContext, but allowing any variable to be set otherwise.
+To do this they implement the IRestrictedContext interface, which simply means that they have to provide an :meth:`allows` method which should take a key and value as input and return True if the Context accepts the item.
+Regular DataContext objects implement the IRestrictedContext interface, deferring to their subcontext if it is a DataContext, but allowing any variable to be set otherwise.

-Let's say that we want to have a context avaialable which only contains variables whose values are floats.
+Let's say that we want to have a context available which contains only variables whose values are floats.
 That would be done like this::

     >>> from enthought.contexts.api import MultiContext